 Acupuncture in fertility and IVF

-At Qi Medicine, our goal is to help couples through the process of conception by taking a holistic approach.
-There are many known factors that can affect a couple’s ability to start a family, including stress, diet and environmental toxins.
+At Qi Medicine, our goal is to provide an adjunct therapy that may help couples with stress and pain that sometimes comes with assisted reproductive therapies (like IVF) or natural conception.
+Fertility can sometimes be a rocky road; there are many known factors that can affect a couple’s ability to start a family, including stress, diet, and environmental toxins.
 There is also what is known as ‘unexplained’ infertility, which can be quite distressing to couples who are ready to start a family.
-If you are looking for acupuncture for fertility, or just to help de-stress through the conception process, then we think we can help you.
+We want to help you understand how these factors affect you, so you might be able to overcome them in the most natural, easiest way possible.

-When you meet with one of our practitioners, we assess your fertility from all angles, looking at both male and female reproductive health, diet, lifestyle, emotional and environmental factors.
-Like any form of fertility treatment, we never guarantee or make promises as to your outcomes, instead, we simply strive to help you achieve the highest level of wellness possible, with the intention that may assist with natural conception, or keep you balanced through IVF treatments.
+When you meet with one of our practitioners, we assess your health from all angles, looking at both male and female reproductive health, diet, lifestyle, emotional and environmental factors.
+We never guarantee or make promises as to your fertility outcomes (which of course is mostly up to nature).
+We also recognise that Chinese medicine alone is not a proven fertility treatment, and is not proven to increase your chances of conception.
+What we do focus on in the clinic is striving to help you achieve the highest level of wellness possible, and to keep you balanced through IVF treatments.

 Why would you use acupuncture and Chinese medicine as an adjunct therapy to fertility treatment and IVF?

 There has been good quality research to suggest that the health of mums and dads during the conception period has a large role to play in the health of the conceived child.
 Maternal and paternal health before and during pregnancy may affect the risk factors for obesity, cancer, cardiovascular diseases, diabetes, and even the mental health of a child.